 Making ice cream at home does take some time, so if you are planning on making this for a party or summer picnic be sure to give yourself a day or two to get the final product.
-Different brands of ice cream makers have different time lines for preparation, but if I added up the time for bowl freezing, for the mixture to chill, the churning and the ice cream to set it’s about 27 hours with my Kitchen Aid attachment – so plan ahead.
+Different brands of ice cream makers have different time lines for preparation, but when I add up the time for bowl freezing, for the mixture to chill, the churning, and letting the ice cream set it’s about 27 hours with my Kitchen Aid attachment – so plan ahead.
 Good things are worth waiting for though!
 The taste of this creamy ice cream can’t compare to anything you buy in the store.

 Very Vanilla Strawberry Ice Cream